 Overview

 Urban and wildland trees have many benefits.
-The District is updating its Tree Management Bylaw to align with the latest best management practices and our community's environmental stewardship values..
+The District has updated its Tree Management Bylaw to align with the latest best management practices and our community's environmental stewardship values..

 The 2025 OurSquamish Urban Tree Canopy Study revealed: